Top Sellers

 This is a die-cast model and is 8.5 inches (22 cm) long.

-The plaque was carefully researched by Star Trek scenic artist Mike Okuda who supplied us with detailed drawings that we used to create this version, which is designed to be hung on a wall.
+The original plaque was designed by Star Trek scenic artist Mike Okuda who supplied us with the instructions he gave to the prop shop.
+We used them to create this version, which is designed to be hung on a wall.
 Eaglemoss made a much smaller version of the plaque.
-To our knowledge this is the first time an officially licensed full-size version has ever been available.

 The ship is a reimagining of Matt Jefferies' original design combined with elements of the motion picture version of the Enterprise and some subtle nods to the NX-01.
 It was designed by John Eaves, Scott Schneider and William Budge.